AqwamCreates/DataPredict-Agent/docs/Tutorials/SettingUpTheLargeLanguageModelOnSelfHostedServer.md

+# Setting Up The Large Language Model On Self-Hosted Server

 Hosting a large language model on your self-hosted server may seem like a complicated task.
 But no worries!
 In this tutorial, we will show you how exactly easy it is to set it up.

 ## Downloading the LlamaFile